Great auk: Taxonomy and evolution

-Analysis of mtDNA sequences has confirmed morphological and biogeographical studies suggesting that the razorbill is the closest living relative of the great auk.
+Analysis of mtDNA has confirmed morphological and biogeographical studies suggesting that the razorbill is the closest living relative of the great auk.
 The great auk also was related closely to the little auk or dovekie, which underwent a radically different evolution compared to Pinguinus.
 Due to its outward similarity to the razorbill (apart from flightlessness and size), the great auk often was placed in the genus Alca, following Linnaeus.

 The oldest known fossil records of the modern great auk are from the Boxgrove Palaeolithic site of England and Lower Town Hill Formation of Bermuda, both of which are dated to the Middle Pleistocene at least 400,000 years BP.
 The Pliocene sister species, Pinguinus alfrednewtoni, and molecular evidence show that the three closely related genera diverged soon after their common ancestor, a bird probably similar to a stout Xantus's murrelet, had spread to the coasts of the Atlantic.
 Apparently, by that time, the murres, or Atlantic guillemots, already had split from the other Atlantic alcids.
 Razorbill-like birds were common in the Atlantic during the Pliocene, but the evolution of the little auk is sparsely documented.
 The molecular data are compatible with either possibility, but the weight of evidence suggests placing the great auk in a distinct genus.
 Some ornithologists still believe it is more appropriate to retain the species in the genus Alca.
 It is the only recorded British bird made extinct in historic times.